Girish-Krishnan/ECE-SIPP-Python-ML/README.md

 # Machine Learning Tutorial

 This repository contains the Jupyter notebook `Machine_Learning_Tutorial.ipynb` which introduces machine learning concepts using Python and NumPy.
+The tutorial walks through implementations of models such as linear regression, logistic regression, k-NN, decision trees and k-Means.
+It now also includes a worked example on the `sklearn` digits dataset (a smaller version of MNIST) so you can practice on real-world data.

 You can open the notebook locally or in [Google Colab](https://colab.research.google.com/) to run the examples interactively.

 ## Opening in Google Colab